Streamline Performance Analyzer

-The DS-5 Development Studio Streamline analyzer enables you to get the best out of your system’s resources and create high performance, energy efficient products.
-Its innovative user interface brings together system performance metrics, software tracing, statistical profiling, and power measurement to present you with a system dashboard where you can quickly identify code hotspots, system bottlenecks and other unintended effects of your code or the system architecture.
+ARM® DS-5 Development Studio Streamline performance analyzer enables you to get the best out of your system’s resources and create high performance, energy efficient products.
+Its innovative user interface brings together system performance metrics, software tracing, statistical profiling and power measurement to present you with a system dashboard where you can quickly identify code hotspots, system bottlenecks and other unintended effects of your code or the system architecture.
 Take an in-depth look at Streamline or read the Streamline FAQ »

 We are great fans of ARM® CoreSight™ trace.
 It is the best technology for so many use cases.
 But the reality is, on today’s very fast and complex multicore SoCs instruction level is just the wrong level of abstraction for system analysis.
 Streamline for Linux and Android uses a hassle-free architecture, based on a software agent (named Gator), to collect all statistics you require to analyze your system, at a fraction of the cost of a high-end trace unit.
 Gator is open source (therefore extensible) and typically does not take more than 3% of CPU time on a single core device.
 Learn more about real-life Streamline use cases in this blog series.